oils-for-unix/oils/doc/ysh-faq.md

 We could have chosen to respect `echo -- $x`, but as YSH already has:

     write -- $x            # print $x "unmolested" in YSH

 That means YSH can have:

-    echo $x             # an even shorter, flagless way

-Which is equivalent to `write --sep ' ' -- $x`.
+    echo $x                # YES: an even shorter way write --sep ' ' -- $x  # synonym

-So `echo` is technically superfluous in YSH, but it's also short, familiar, and correct.
+So `echo` is technically superfluous in YSH, but it's short, familiar, and correct.

 YSH isn't intended to be compatible with POSIX shell; only OSH is.